Dave Giberson and Corey Grafe, Philadelphia Tower

 Not knowing what the SUV would do next, Grafe withheld take off clearances and kept pilots updated on the events as they happened.
 When an aircraft in a holding position requested to taxi off the runway because the pilot didn’t trust the vehicle’s rogue operator, Grafe accommodated.
 Grafe also diverted take-offs for several other aircraft waiting to depart, and a few arriving aircraft that were sent around by Giberson.

-The SUV continued all the way down Runway 9L and into the grass, where the Philadelphia Police and airport personnel intercepted it.
+The SUV continued all the way down Runway 9L and into the grass, where it was intercepted by the Philadelphia Police and airport personnel.

 Investigations revealed that the driver had rammed a locked and secured perimeter gate to enter the airfield.
 An FBI agent later filed an affidavit that confirmed the man was driving on the runways at speeds in excess of 100 miles per hour, and airport personnel estimated Republic Airlines Flight 3137 was approximately 100 feet above the runway and one-quarter mile from the end of it when Giberson saw the SUV and diverted the flight.
 The driver confessed later that he was intentionally timing his drive so that the SUV would hit an aircraft as it landed.